evykassirer/playing-the-internship-game/resumes.md

 ### Why resumes are important

-Even if you're super qualified, if you can't show that on your resume you might not get an interview and then will never get a chance to even talk to someone about why you're a good fit for a job.
-The resume is one of the first parts of the job hunt funnel so it's very important to take it seriously and make it good.
+This is only the first step to applying for jobs — if you have a weak resume you don’t even get to the interview part (even if you're super qualified!), so having a good resume is very important.
 Folks that are hiring often spend only a few seconds looking at your resume, so knowing what they're expecting to see and how to impress them is essential for getting your job.

 ### Key goals